julio-cfa/julio-cfa.github.io/_journal/we-are-the-art-ai-and-engineering.md

 The question we should all be asking is: what does it look like to be the art as an engineer in an AI world?
 I'd say being the one who understands _why_ the code does what it does, not just that it works.
 When something breaks at 2 am, you can reason through it, you're able to understand it, because you actually built it and didn't accept AI output at face value.

 It is being the one in the room who can take a vague business problem and translate it into a technical approach, challenge your own assumptions with AI as a thinking partner, use AI to stress-test your approach, and then make an informed decision.
 It's being the problem solver.
 In the end, we are still the experts.
 We are the engineers.
-We are art.
+We are the art.